 Early Life and Education

-Rupert Harris Johnson Jr. was born in 1941 to Rupert Harris Johnson Sr. and Amybelle Siler in Burlingame, California.
-He graduated from Washington and Lee University with a Bachelor of Arts degree and later served in the United States Marine Corps.
-His upbringing in a business-oriented family, with his father's background in finance, immersed him in the world of investment and market trends.
+Rupert Harris Johnson Jr. was born in 1941.
+He graduated from Washington and Lee University with a Bachelor of Arts degree in Economics.
+He also served in the Marines.

 Rise to Success